-Since SVs are a function of the number of applications during the year and the interval between multiple applications, lower number of applications per year and/or larger interval between applications may be considered as a form of refinement, which will result in smaller SVs.
+SVpo,du; SVne,duSince SVs are a function of the number of applications during the year and the interval between multiple applications, lower number of applications per year and/or larger interval between applications may be considered as a form of refinement, which will result in smaller SVs.
 Such change needs to be confirmed by efficacy data.

-EF{di} For Vegetation margin scenario - applicants may provide experimental data on the basis of which the default drift value described above may be refined.
-See Table 38.
+EFdi For 'Vegetation margin' scenario - applicants may provide experimental data on the basis of which the default drift value described above may be refined.
+See Table 35.

 For other options for refinement, see EFSA Bee guidance Sections 5.4 and 5.5.
-Proposals for refinements need be justified and consulted with the evaluating competent authorities.
+Proposals for such refinements need to be consulted with the evaluating competent authorities prior to the submission of the assessment.

 The screening step as described in Section 5.1.3 could be applied.
 If unacceptable risk is identified, the risk assessment needs to move to Tier 1.

-AR See Section 5.7.2.1
+For more specific information, see Section 5.5.3.1.

-For calculations see Table 33.
+For calculations see Table 30.